rust-lang/rust-forge/src/compiler/membership.md

 is sufficient for team membership.

-The compiler team leads will check with the rest of the compiler team to see if there are concerns with extending a membership invitation to the individual, and after a week (barring no objections), an invitation will be extended.
+The compiler team leads will check with the rest of the compiler team to see if there are concerns with extending a membership invitation to the individual.
+If there are no objections, an invitation will be extended.
+We aim to provide a response within a week, but it can take longer (for reasons often outside the scope of the decision itself).

 If the invitation is accepted by the individual, the compiler team leads will update the [team] repository to reflect their new role.